-The proposed regulatory amendments of subsection 7.40(b)(50) under consideration will set the 2021 Klamath River Basin salmon sport fishing regulations to conform to the PFMC KRFC allocation.
-The Klamath River Basin is anticipated to be open for salmon sport fishing at levels similar to the levels in the 2019 sport fishing season; however, the possibility of marine fishery area closures still exists.
-The baseline year used is 2019 because it is the most recent full year of salmon fishing creel survey data and represents a year not impacted by health or other emergency closures.
+The proposed regulatory amendments of subsection 7.40(b)(50) under consideration will set 2022 Klamath River Basin salmon sport fishing regulations that are informed by the PFMC KRFC allocation.
+The Klamath River Basin is anticipated to be open for salmon sport fishing at levels similar to the levels in the 2021 sport fishing season; however, the possibility of marine fishery area closures still exists.
 Ocean closures may in turn result in PFMC recommendations for Klamath River Basin salmon sport fishery closures for the take of adult KRFC.
-Adverse or positive impacts to jobs and businesses will depend on the 2021 KRFC allocation ultimately adopted by PFMC, and the specific regulations adopted by the Commission.
+Adverse or positive impacts to jobs and businesses will depend on the 2022 KRFC allocation ultimately adopted by PFMC, and the specific regulations adopted by the Commission.

-The proposed quota of 0 to 67,600 adult KRFC in 2021 represents a range from 0 percent or no salmon fishing on adult KRFC to greater than 100 percent of the 2019 Klamath River Basin KRFC quota.
+The proposed quota of 0 to 67,600 adult KRFC in 2022 represents a range from 0 percent or no salmon fishing on adult KRFC to greater than 100 percent of the 2021 Klamath River Basin KRFC quota.
 Under all scenarios, sportfishing may be allowed for other sportfish species and most likely for grilse KRFC, regardless of PFMC allocation.
 Thus, any adverse impacts to businesses could be less severe than under a complete closure of fishing.